PriyaKumari03/iiic-/README.md

 **Project Directory Structure**

 1. **Directory Info**
-   - **database:** Contains the "iiic.sql" file, which can be imported into any server (e.g., xampp or wampp) to set up the database.
+   - **database:** Contains the "crus.sql" file, which can be imported into any server (e.g., xampp or wampp) to set up the database.
    - **images:** Includes all the images and logos used in the project.
    - **sec_A:** Contains the frontend and backend code for Section A of the form.
    - **sec_B:** Contains the frontend and backend code for Section B of the form.